 - ECON 807 Macroeconomic Theory and Policy

 - ECON 836 Applied Econometrics

 The MA Course Option is the one that should normally be selected.
 But there are three other options, which usually require a 3.50 CGPA after the Spring term.
 You should consult with the Graduate Chair before selecting among these:

 Eight (8) courses (core courses plus four elective ECON graduate courses) and a research project (ECON 999) .

 A project normally will be a graduate course term paper extended in a quality dimension.
 A first class term paper may be acceptable without any further work (other than the university-wide format and typing requirements).
 A first class term paper will normally be acceptable with only moderate extension in quality.
 There is no requirement for quantitative extension, and no minimum acceptable length.
-For further information, please consult Basic Procedures and Regulations for the MA Project.

 3. MA Extended Essays Option

 Seven (7) courses (core courses plus three elective ECON graduate courses) and two extended essays (ECON 998) .